 John on the isle of Patmos is given these visions or revelations into a glimpse of glory in heaven, where future things to come unfolds before His very eyes.
 The most spectacular vision is seeing the throne of God and seeing the One who sits on the throne.
-Upon seeing a door standing open in heaven and hearing a trumpet-like voice promising to show him of things which must take place, John is immediately in the Spirit looking into the throne room of God.
-A sea of glass like crystal is also before the throne, perhaps symbolizing the transcendence (to exist above and apart from the material world) of God that presently separates God and His people.
-Then there are four living creatures, similar in some respects and yet different in others, united in their constant praise of God for His eternal holiness.
-Though not exactly like the cherubim seen by Ezekiel (Ezek.1, 10), they appear to serve similar functions.
-As the four living creatures praise Him who sits on the throne, the twenty-four elders join in by falling down, casting their crowns before the throne, and praising God as the Eternal Creator.
-Their blend truly shows that God is certainly worthy to subjugate (subdue) all things since He is the one who created all things.
+This is John's second vision.
+Upon seeing a door standing open in heaven and hearing a trumpet-like voice promising to show him of things which must take place, John is immediately in the Spirit looking into the throne room of God (4:1-2).